svaru001/GitHub-Automation/README.md

 ## Running test suite

-To run complete test suit:
+To run complete test suite:
 - Open terminal.
 - Navigate to the path the project was cloned in.
 - Run `npm run all-tests`